 There’s a word for people who threaten to make everyone else suffer if they don’t get their way.
 They’re called terrorists.

-In an emotionally healthy family, the adults have the ability to calm themselves down and deal with the issues.
 It isn’t easy to cast off the resentment, anger, disappointment, and frustration that life’s problems throw our way, but that’s part of what it means to be a grown-up.
+But, in an emotionally healthy family, the adults have the ability to calm themselves down and deal with the problems in marriages.